• Skip to primary navigation

 How to make a Peach Galette

-This super easy Almond Peach Galette is what summer desserts are all about!
-Combining a buttery and flakey Homemade Pastry and ripe Peaches with a hint of Almond, this rustic Peach Tart is great for summer parties, barbecues or for afternoon tea.
+This super easy Almond Peach Galette combines a buttery, flaky butter pastry, ripe peaches a a hint of almonds.
+This rustic Peach Tart is great for summer parties, barbecues or for afternoon tea!

 Almond Peach Galette from above on a wooden stand